How do home insurance deductibles work?

 - Large loss deductible waiver – Insurance companies set a number and if your claim exceeds that amount, you will not be responsible for the deductible.
 These numbers are usually quite high.
 Don’t expect to have your deductible waived if your claim amount is a couple thousand dollars.

-- Total loss deductible waiver – If you’ve just lost your house to a covered risk, many insurance companies will agree that you’ve been through enough and not ask that you contribute your deductible toward the replacement cost.
+- Total loss deductible waiver – If you’ve just lost your house to a covered risk, many homeowners insurance companies will agree that you’ve been through enough and not ask that you contribute your deductible toward the replacement cost.

 - Combined deductible waiver – People who have their home and auto insurance with the same company sometimes qualify for these waivers.
 If something happens to both your home and auto, you’ll pay the higher deductible and get the lower one waived.
 As an example, if a tree were to fall on your driveway and cause damage to your car and your garage, you’d need to file a claim for both sets of damage.
 If your home insurance deductible is $2,000 and your auto deductible is $1,000, your insurance company may ask that you pay $2,000 toward the total damages for both items rather than $3,000 total.